 As your skin gets older and more delicate, it becomes especially important to prioritize gentle, nourishing products.
 Some naturally anti-aging ingredients include:

-One subgenre of ANTIMICROBIAL products are antibacterials.
-Popular as hand soaps, antibacterial products or ingredients help prevent the growth and development of BACTERIA.
+One subgenre of ANTIMICROBIAL products is antibacterials.
+Popular hand soaps, antibacterial products, or ingredients help prevent the growth and development of BACTERIA.
 They are also useful in skincare products to help prevent the spread of acne-causing bacteria like C. ACNES.

 A few of the best naturally antibacterial ingredients include:

 - Witch hazel